omaralalwi/Gpdf/README.md

 ---

-## Installing New Fonts
+## Installing Custom Fonts

-To install a new font, follow these steps:
+To install custom font, follow these steps:

 1. Ensure the default fonts are published to `public/vendor/gpdf/fonts`.
 2. Prepare at least one font (Normal) for each family `(Normal, Bold, Italic, BoldItalic)`.